 “You didn’t think I’d let you leave without telling you my secret?
 Did you?”

 Laughter, a little from fear, partly from her playfulness, “I thought you were sharing your secret with me all night.”

 “Rough sex?
 That’s no secret.
 Not anymore at least.
 Most people at this conference got the full show,” she turns her head to the window and back.
 “These people like to tell stories.
 The rest will know it by lunch.
 But that’s not my secret.”

+“I’m a little more private about this stuff, I guess.
+Too many years on years in the public eye.”
 I chuckle nervously.
 I wiggle into a less painful position under her and wonder if leaving the curtain open was part of a plan?
 “Okay, you’ve got me.
 Literally, you have me.
 What’s your secret?”

 Uncertain of what she will do next, I ask, “What’s your real secret?”

 “You thought it was silly when I casually mentioned it last night during drinks,” she taunts.

 “I did?”
 Thinking back to last night is difficult.
 There is a cloud from drinking, laughter, and the rush of going back to her room.
 I can feel her fingers trace a light dance on my stomach.
 I strain to look down to see she is testing the borders between the scar of one of my bullet wounds and the undamaged flesh.